nanoframework/Samples/README.md

 ### Sample list

+* [ADC](ADC) it's a sample solution to test reading voltages from the board ADC hardware.
 * [Blinky](Blinky) is a basic "Hello world" app that blinks an LED.
 * [DebugGC.Test](DebugGC.Test) is a sample solution for testing GC messages output.
 * [Gpio+Events.Test](Gpio+Events.Test) is a sample project that constantly blinks an LED and turns another LED on/off reacting to the state of a button.